 - 1/2 cup shredded Reduced Fat Mexican Cheese (I love the Kroger brand's blend of Reduced Fat colby jack, monterey jack, cheddar, and mozzarella)

-- 4 slices center cut bacon (cooked and chopped)
+- 4 slices cooked and chopped center cut bacon I use Oscar Meyer

 - Avocado Oil Spray (you can find this in any grocery store near the other cooking sprays.
 I prefer using this, but any cooking spray will work)